MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/provision-vms.md

 ## Static MAC address for VMs deployed on a VMM cloud

-In earlier releases, VMM allowed the users to set a static MAC address on the VMs deployed on the hosts and did not have an option to set static MAC address for the VMs deployed on the cloud.
+In earlier releases, VMM allowed the users to set a static MAC address on the VMs deployed on the hosts and didn't have an option to set static MAC address for the VMs deployed on the cloud.

 VMM allows you to set a static MAC address for the VMs deployed on VMM Cloud.